MAURICE McRAE is a stage and screen actor who currently resides in New York City.

 Maurice's theatre credits span both coasts, including a brief stint on Lynn Nottage's Pulitzer Prize winning Broadway play SWEAT (Studio 54).
 His Off-Broadway include SPILL (Ensemble Studio Theatre), COLLAPSE (New York City Center) and WILD WITH HAPPY (The Public Theatre); he's performed regionally in MA RAINEY'S BLACK BOTTOM (Baltimore Centerstage & Philadelphia Theatre Company), MARCUS; OR THE SECRET OF SWEET (City Theatre of Pittsburgh), and THE PIANO LESSON (Long Beach Playhouse in Los Angeles).
 He also enjoys collaborating with notable writers and directors on emerging works, most recently participating in workshops for HOME IS A VERB (Ensemble Studio Theatre).

-On screen, Maurice has made multiple television appearances, including "RANDOM ACTS OF FLYNESS," "ELEMENTARY," "NYPD BLUE," "BAYWATCH," "JAG" and "24;" he also recurs on the web series "AWKWARDLY."
+On screen, Maurice has made multiple television appearances, including "RANDOM ACTS OF FLYNESS," "ELEMENTARY, "24;".
+He also recurs on the web series "AWKWARDLY."

 His first feature film, FINDING HER, was nominated for Best Feature Narrative at the Vail Film Festival and showcased at the American Black Film Festival.
 The film also stars Johnny Whitworth (Limitless, "CSI: Miami"), Jeremy Holm ("House of Cards") and Afton Williamson ("Banshee").
 He also appears in the feature films MY OTHER HOME with Loretta Divine and NIGHTHAWKS with Kevin Zegers ("Notorious").